lawmurray/NPZD/README.txt

   precision).
 No intrinsics are used by default.
 * USE_DOPRI5=1 will use the DOPRI5 integrator for ordinary differential equations, otherwise RK4(3)5[2R+]C is used.
+* USE_TEXTURE=1 will use textures for some variables during ODE integration, which may or may not improve performance.
 * DEBUG=1 builds in debug mode.
 * RELEASE=1 builds in release mode.
 * PROFILE=1 builds in profile mode.